 - Requests government to recognize a third party as a "successor in interest" - When contracts are novated, they are assigned the CAGE code of the successor entity.
 As such, after the novation is complete, the predecessor's contracts should all show up in CPARS under the successor's CAGE code - However, novation alone does not require an agency to attribute PPI of predecessor to successor.
-Sevatec, Inc., B-406784 (2012) - "The key consideration is whether the experience evaluated reasonably can be considered predictive of the offeror's performance under the contemplated contract."
+Sevatec, Inc., B-406784 (2012) ("Neither the express terms of the[novation] agreement, nor any other authority of which we are aware, provides for the legal fiction that Sevatec was entitled to claim as it [sic] own the experience of another unrelated entity.") - "The key consideration is whether the experience evaluated reasonably can be considered predictive of the offeror's performance under the contemplated contract."
 Davis Strategic Innovations, Inc., B-413305 (2016)